vladpi/yappa/examples/django/drf_base/README.md

 $ django startapp example_app
 ```

-set up DRF, paste this lines of code to the end of settings.py:
+set up DRF, paste these lines of code to the end of settings.py:

 ```python
 DEBUG = False